 Increases in harvest can drive regime shifts.

-Model dynamics for scenarios where the manager’s goal is to flip the system from species 2 to species 1 are similar to the maintain scenarios presented in the main text (Fig 2 and S3).
-The magnitude of management action necessary to achieve the desired outcome (species 1 dominance) is larger in the flip scenario in order to overcome the initial dominance of species 2.
+Model dynamics for scenarios where the manager’s goal is to flip the system from species 2 to species 1 are similar to the maintain scenarios presented in the main text (Fig 2 and 3).
+The magnitude of management action necessary to achieve the desired outcome (species 1 dominance) is larger when beginning with species 2 as the dominant population.

 Tradeoffs in managing species 1 or its competitor allow similar outcomes to be achieved through different actions.
 The magnitude of action necessary to flip the system towards species 1 increases as harvest of species 1 increases.